PM-PRANAM 2.0 Launched for Sustainable Agriculture

 Q1.
 What is the primary objective of PM-PRANAM 2.0?

-- To increase chemical fertilizer production
+- To increase the production of chemical fertilizers.

-- To provide free seeds to farmers
+- To provide direct income support to farmers.

-- 25%
+- 30%

 - 50%